jlamothe/match/README.md

 ## Tests

 This project was built using test driven development.
-The test suite can be run after compilation with the command `runhaskell tests.hs`.
+The test suite can be run after compilation with the command: `runhaskell tests.hs`